aldenbernsteinn/CY.AI/README.md

-Create Your own Personal Artificial Intelligence Chatbot Application with CY.AI!
+Create Your own Personal Artificial Intelligence Chatbot Application From CY.AI!
 --

 This program serves as a working template for users to personalize, expand, and create their own AI chat applications.